dianalemen/fp-hometask/README.md

   - If **Without posts** and **More than 100 posts** filters are active, Sweden is typed in `Search` input and you select **desc** sorting the result will be MIKE, Luke123, Lora123.
   ![If both filters are selected and country is typed in Search and sorting is selected](./images/third-case.png)

+3) Search is not case sensitive.
+All of the options are valid: SWEDEN, sweden and Sweden.

 Remember that main idea is to follow functional programming principles, such as: immutability, avoiding side effects, using pure function, no shared state, using higher order component, curring, composition.